Frank Tieri (mobster): Early life

 Tieri was born on February 22, 1904, in Castel Gandolfo, Lazio, Italy, to Carmela Tofano and Augustino Tieri, and had two sisters, Assunta and Antonietta.
 He immigrated from Naples to New York City with his family in 1911.
-Tieri was denied US citizenship twice living as a resident alien in Brooklyn.
+Tieri was denied U.S. citizenship twice, living as a resident alien in Brooklyn.
 Tieri lived in a modest home in the Bath Beach section of Brooklyn with his wife and two granddaughters.
 His mistress, a former opera singer from Italy, lived in a house a few blocks away.
 Tieri claimed to be an employee of a sportswear manufacturer.

 Boss

 In 1972, after the murder of Genovese acting boss Thomas Eboli, Tieri became the boss of the Genovese family.
 At that time, it was speculated that Gambino crime family boss Carlo Gambino had ordered Eboli's murder because Eboli owed him $4 million.
 According to this theory, Gambino wanted Tieri to be the boss of the Genovese family.
 However, most experts now believe that Tieri was merely a front for the Genoveses' actual boss, Philip "Benny Squint" Lombardo.
 Luigi Angelo Martino, "the architect" for money laundering for the Genovese family, served directly under him.

 Tieri was considered a low-profile and diplomatic mobster, a good earner for the family who believed in sharing wealth with his capos and soldiers.
 He was convicted of armed robbery when he was aged twenty but avoided further indictments until the end of his life.
 Given that Tieri was a front boss, it is unknown how much power Lombardo allowed him.
 However, Tieri did have a reputation as an orderly and smart manager who used violence only as a last resort.